 - We will post video recordings of the lectures.
-You can find links to the videos on Canvas. - You may not make your own recordings (video and/or audio) of any class meetings.
+You can find links to the videos on Canvas. - You may not live-stream or make recordings (video and/or audio) of any class meetings or exams.

 9. Textbooks

 This course has no required textbooks as information about the topics covered in this course is readily available on the internet, and you may search for general information.
 We will provide references to online resources with the lectures.
 (See details in Collaboration Policy Section, below.)